lidofinance/lido-improvement-proposals/LIPS/lip-34.md

 ### Deposit Reserve

-Current conditions, such as cycling arbitrage and vampire attacks via withdrawals, can result in submitted ether being withdrawn before it is ever deposited.
+Under current conditions, cycling arbitrage and vampire attacks via withdrawals can result in submitted ether being withdrawn before it is ever deposited.
 This situation limits the ability to allocate stake to new modules and node operators.

 To ensure that there is always enough ETH for stake rebalancing and initial 32 ETH deposits to 0x02-type keys in the CMv2 module during the migration process, it is proposed to reserve a portion of the protocol's buffered ether for CL deposits, protecting it from being consumed by withdrawal demand.